Algorand-Developer-Retreat/wasm-vrf-example/README.md

 - [ ] Further documentation
 - [ ] Fix smart contract code, it is lacking security and validation
 - [ ] Make the UI not terrible on the React app 😭
+- [ ] Port `appliedblockchain/libsodium` to run in node.js environments without DOM, not just web (with grzracz implementatio)

 ## Credits